serge-sans-paille/frozen/README.rst

     bool letitgoooooo = some_ints.count(n);

-Has the constructor and some methods are ``constexpr``, it's also possible to write weird stuff like:
+As the constructor and some methods are ``constexpr``, it's also possible to write weird stuff like:

 .. code:: C++